EditorConfig: Implementation

 Many popular editors have adopted support of the specification.
 The GitHub page for the project has libraries written in Go programing language, C programing language, and Python programming language, and there is a Node.JS library as well.
 There is a comprehensive listing of editors available on the project site.

 Editors reported to work without use of a plug-in

-Gitea, GitHub, IntelliJ IDEA, PyCharm, BBEdit, Xcode 16, and editors by JetBrains, Kate, Emacs Komodo, Visual Studio, Vim/Neovim.
+Gitea, GitHub, IntelliJ IDEA, PyCharm, BBEdit, Xcode 16, Kate, GNU Emacs, Komodo, Visual Studio, Vim/Neovim, and editors by JetBrains.

 Editors which require a plug-in

 Some editors require installation of a plug-in: